srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/index.rst

 Overview
 ********

-The srsRAN Project supports both split 7.2 and split 8 fronthaul interfaces to Radio Units (RUs).
+|project_name| supports both split 7.2 and split 8 fronthaul interfaces to Radio Units (RUs).
 This tutorial outlines the general steps required to interface an RU with the srsRAN CU/DU via split 7.2.
-For more detailed instructions on specific O-RUs select an RU from :ref:`this list <hw_integration>`.
+For more detailed instructions
+on specific O-RUs select an RU from :ref:`this list <hw_integration>`.

 :ref:`Split 7.2 <7_2_split>` is an open specification published by the O-RAN Alliance aiming to  ensure interoperability between different DU and RU solutions.